About

 Hello there.

 I could write a professional bio here about how I’m someone that is passionate about software engineering and building products, but I suspect there’s very little unique value in writing the same thing that everyone else says.
-Yes, I’m passionate about those things, but I’m also fanatical about systems and the way people think as a whole.
+Yes, I’m passionate about those things, but I’m also fanatical about true systems and the way people think as a whole.

-Ever more important than ever is systems design, which is not ingrained in the majority of the population.
+Ever more important than ever is true systems design, which is not ingrained in the majority of the population.
 For one, we lack universal understanding in all of the following areas that societal policies are based on: Science, Engineering, Abstraction, Aesthetics, and Tinkering.
 People with those 5 traits tend to be the ones that can drive a system forward, and it’s quite a shame that such few people have all of those traits.
 Instead, most policy decisions are made with very surface level thinking, and we get bureaucracy because no one actually knows what’s going on.

 Some people that I’m influenced by.
 (This list will likely grow over time.)